Blokes You Can Trust (2013)

 Sharky's Machine (1981)

 Burt Reynolds directs and stars in this weird crime thriller/cop movie set in Atlanta.
 Drugs, hookers, politicians, murder and romance included.
-Strange future cult film.
+The cult builders are trying to put this strange film on the map, with good reason.
 Perhaps Reynolds missed his calling as he may well have become an incredible film director.

 Man From Hong Kong (1975)